sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-Because the contact configuration matches both handlers being used, any event generated for this check will use this contact's configuration.
+Because the contact configuration matches both handlers being used, any event generated for this check uses this contact's configuration.

 ![Multiple Handlers with Matching Contact](/images/contact-routing/multiple-handlers/matching-contact.png)

-### Multiple Handlers with a Single Matching Contact
+#### Multiple Handlers with a Single Matching Contact

-In this configuration we have two handlers,`email` and `slack`, and a contact `support` configured.
-The `support` contact has a configuration override for only `email` that will change the default `to` email address from "default@example.com" to "support@sensuapp.com".
+In this configuration we have two handlers,`email` and `slack`, and a contact, `support`, configured.
+The `support` contact only has a configuration override for `email` that changes the default `to` email address from "default@example.com" to "support@sensuapp.com".
 The `support` contact does not have a handler override for the `slack` handler.

+**Check configuration:**

 {{< highlight json >}}
 {
   "checks": {
     "example_check": {
-      "command": "do_something.rb",
+      "command": "example_script.rb",
       "handlers": [
         "email",
         "slack"